djryanj/snap-dance-dads-website/content/about/index.md

 In short: **no**.

-While the name of the initative was chosen specifically to encourage dads (who we see as being underrepresented in the world of dance) and much of [what we do](/curriculum/) is focused on teaching skills such as hair and makeup most men don't possess, **we are not exclusively dads-only**.
-Anyone is welcome to our events: brothers, sisters, moms, dads, grandparents, friends, so long as they are part of their dancers' community of people and agree to abide by our [Code of Conduct](/about/conduct/).
+While the name of the initative was chosen specifically to encourage dads (who we see as being underrepresented in the world of dance) and much of what we plan to do is focused on teaching skills such as hair and makeup most men don't possess, **we are not exclusively dads-only**.
+Anyone is welcome to our events: brothers, sisters, moms, dads, grandparents, friends, so long as they are part of their dancers' community of people and agree to abide by our Code of Conduct.